Cognitive Dysfunction ("Chemo Brain")

 It is important to remember that some very treatable problems can result in cognitive difficulties, such as thyroid dysfunction, depression and anxiety, so it is important to exclude or treat these diagnoses.
 Hypothyroidism (low thyroid hormone levels) is a common issue for survivors and can make you feel "fuzzy" or "out of it."
 This is easily treatable with supplemental thyroid hormone.
 Survivors who may be depressed or experiencing anxiety would benefit from consulting with a psychiatrist or psychologist experienced in working with cancer patients or survivors.
 Don't just assume your cognitive concerns are due to chemo-brain.

-Researchers are studying some medications as potential treatments for cognitive changes, but there is not yet enough data to support their use.
+Currently, there are no medications used specifically to treat chemo brain.
+Medications used to treat other dysfunctions of the brain may be helpful in the treatment of chemo brain.
 These include medications used to treat attention deficit hyperactivity disorder, Alzheimer disease, dementia, depression and narcolepsy.
 Many of these medications stimulate the brain and therefore may result in improved concentration, memory and attention, as well as fatigue.
 Along the same lines, caffeine is an over the counter stimulant that improves cognitive function for millions of people every day.
 It is a relatively safe way for many people to stimulate their brain function.

 Ginkgo biloba is often promoted as a memory enhancer, but studies have not found this to be true.
 One large study of elderly patients found no decrease in Alzheimer's disease, and actually saw an increase in dementia and stroke in the group taking the supplement.
 Ginkgo biloba increases the risk of bleeding and should be used with caution.
 As with all herbal therapies, just because they are touted as "natural" does not mean they do not have side effects.
 Investigate the possible side effects of any supplement, as well as the reputation of the manufacturer and their products.
 Vitamin E, in safe doses, may be beneficial to brain health.
 However, Vitamin E can also interfere with medications such as blood thinners.
 Do not take any supplement without first checking with your provider.